elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-09-07-cs3230-lecture-5-greedy-algorithms.md

 - Choose one random vertice
 - Check out going edges and select the one with least cost
+- Check that the edge's vertice is not in our tree already
+- Repeat
 - See 2040s

 ### Time complexity